 In Italy radicchio is often served grilled, its slightly bitter spicy taste softens under the strong heat.
 I love it this way and it makes a delicious addition stirred into a creamy a basic risotto.
 This grilled radicchio risotto is a high cal recipe that can serve up to 6 depending on what else you’re eating with it.
 It becomes a super fast meal if you have a pressure cooker.
 I always make my risotto this way these days.
 It’s so quick, great when you’re tired, requires little or no stirring and comes out perfect every time.
 You can make it the standard way too.
 I prefer to stir in pecorino Romano at the end because it’s so melting, but freshly grated Parmesan does the job just as well.
 Try this Risotto with Grilled Radicchio!

-4. Add the rice.
+- Add the rice.
 Cook stirring until the edges of the rice look translucent, about 1 minute.
-Add the dry white wine and cook stirring until it is absorbed, about 1 minute.

 - 2 heads of radicchio quartered

 - 1 medium onion chopped

 - 1 1/3 cups Arborio rice

 - 2 cups low sodium stock (chicken or vegetable) , warmed to boiling point